A Harvest Bounty in Perth County

 (A Roguetrippers 48-hour itinerary)

 When I sat down to write about our Perth County road trip, I had no idea what direction this article would take.
-Then, I started going through the photos that we took, and I realized how much of a focus that food played in our little adventure.
+Then, I started going through the photos that we took, and I realized how much of a focus that community and food played in our little adventure.
 In retrospect, it makes perfect sense, as autumn is a time of harvest and bringing out a bounty of earthly delights.
 Perth County has an abundance of things to do, see, and enjoy including so much farm-fresh goodness.

 Our Stay in Perth County